 The CPF project was the first of its scale delivered by the EHRF and so helped the organisation to establish national and international connections and build a strong reputation for the organisation.
-As a result, the EHRF hassince been invited to present their project and share their experiences by several international organisations, including the V&A in London.
-The project allowed EHRF to develop a skilled experienced documentation restoration team which has built trust with the local community and authorities and led to ongoing requests for expertise participation in other projects.
-Inaddition, the project has helped to rebuild credibility of Egyptian cultural heritage professionals amongst the international community.
+As a result, the EHRF has since been invited to present their project and experiences bγ international organisations, including the V&A in London.
+The project allowed EHRF to develop а skilled and experienced documentation and restoration team which has built trust with the local community and authorities and led to ongoing requests for expertise and participation in other projects.
+In addition, the project has helped to rebuild credibility of Egyptian cultural heritage professionals amongst the international community.